 Class Action Lawsuit (Smith v.
 LifeVantage Corp.): On January 24, 2018, a purported class action was filed in the United States District Court for the District of Connecticut, entitled Smith v.
 LifeVantage Corp., Case No. 3:18-cv-a35 (D. Connecticut filed Jan.
 24, 2018).
 In this action, Plaintiffs alleged that the Company, its Chief Executive Officer, Chief Sales Officer and Chief Marketing Officer operated a pyramid scheme in violation of a variety of federal and state statutes, including RICO and the Connecticut Unfair Trade Practices Act.
 On April 16, 2018, the Company filed motions with the court to dismiss the complaint against LifeVantage, dismiss the complaint against the Company's executives, transfer the venue of the case from the State of Connecticut to the State of Utah, and contest class certification.
 On July 23, 2018, the parties filed a stipulation with the Court agreeing to transfer the case to the Federal District Court for Utah.
 On September 20, 2018, Plaintiffs filed an amended complaint in Utah.
 As per the parties stipulated agreement, Plaintiff's amended complaint dropped the RICO and Connecticut state law claims and removed the Company's Chief Sales Officer and Chief Marketing Officer as individual defendants (the Chief Executive Officer remains a defendant in the case).
 The Plaintiffs' amended complaint added an antitrust claim, alleging that the Company fraudulently obtained patents for its products and is attempting to use those patents in an anti-competitive manner.
 The Company filed a Motion to Dismiss the amended complaint on November 5, 2018, Plaintiffs filed a response to the Company's Motion to Dismiss on December 17, 2018, and the Company filed a reply brief on January 10, 2019.
 The Court ruled on the motion on December 5, 2019, dismissing three of the Plaintiff's four claims, including the antitrust claim, unjust enrichment claim, and the securities claim for the sale of unregistered securities.
 On December 19, 2019, Plaintiffs filed a second amended complaint which included three causes of action, including a 10(b)(5) securities fraud claim, and renewed claims relating to the sale of unregistered securities and unjust enrichment.
-The Company filed a Motion to Dismiss the Second Amended Complaint on January 28, 2020, and as of March 16, 2020, the Motion has been fully briefed for the court.
-The parties are now waiting for the court to schedule oral argument or the court may decide the matter on the papers.
+The Company filed a Motion to Dismiss the Second Amended Complaint on January 28, 2020, and as of March 17, 2020, the Motion was fully briefed by the parties.
+The parties are now waiting for the court to schedule oral argument, or the court may decide the matter on the parties' briefs only.
+On May 6, 2020, the court issued a formal scheduling order to confirm the parties' agreement on a schedule for discovery and other litigation matters, and initial discovery has begun and will continue per the order.
 The Company has not established a loss contingency accrual for this lawsuit as it believes liability is not probable or estimable, and the Company plans to vigorously defend against this lawsuit.
 Nonetheless, an unfavorable resolution of this matter could have a material adverse effect on the Company's business, results of operations or financial condition.